Annapurna Circuit Trek

 Electricity facility in Annapurna Circuit Trek

 During the Annapurna Circuit Trek, all the tea houses provide good electricity facilities to charge your gadgets and lights in the room.
-Charging your gadgets may take extra in high-altitude areas.
-Taking a solar power bank if you have one can be the best option to save your budget.
+Charging your gadgets may take longer in high-altitude areas.
+Taking a solar power bank, if you have one, can be the best option to save your budget.

 Wi-Fi and Mobile networks in Annapurna Circuit Trekking Route

-Nepal’s local mobile networks (NTC & Ncell) work in most of the area of Annapurna Circuit Trek where you can use 4G Internet. likewise, all the trekking lodges provide Wi-Fi facilities which take extra charge in high-altitude areas.
+Nepal’s local mobile networks (NTC & Ncell) work in most of the Annapurna Circuit Trek, where you can use 4G Internet.
+Likewise, all the trekking lodges provide Wi-Fi facilities, which take an extra charge in high-altitude areas.

 Hot Shower and Laundry

-There is a good facility for the hot shower during Annapurna Circuit Trek although a few tea houses only at lower altitudes trekking area provide laundry services so we request to all our trekkers bring enough clothes to change into if they got dirty.
+There is a good facility for the hot shower during the Annapurna Circuit Trek, although a few tea houses only at lower altitudes in the trekking area provide laundry services, so we request that all our trekkers bring enough clothes to change into if they get dirty.

 ATM and Bank

-On the Annapurna Circuit trekking routes Chame, Muktinath, and Jomsom only have some banks and ATMs even these may not work sometimes and all the banks do not provide foreign money exchange facilities so request to carry enough money that should be enough for the trek. and also there is no registered money exchange counter to exchange your money with Nepalese rupees.
+On the Annapurna Circuit trekking routes, Chame, Muktinath, and Jomsom only have some banks and ATMs, even these may not work sometimes, and all the banks provide foreign money exchange facilities, so request to carry enough money that should be enough for the trek.
+And also, there is no registered money exchange counter to exchange your money for Nepalese rupees.

 Free airport transfers.